-Applicants are required to have a thorough knowledge of one of the official languages of the EU, and an adequate knowledge of another of these languages to the extent necessary to discharge their duties.
+Applicants are required to have a thorough knowledge of one of the languages of the participating Member States, and a satisfactory knowledge of another of these languages to the extent necessary to discharge their duties.
 In practice, taking into account the tasks to be undertaken, an appropriate knowledge of English is necessary.
 Accordingly, please note that if called for interview, your interview will be conducted primarily in English.

 I’m not a national of one of the Member States.
 Can I still apply?

 The Agency can only consider applications from nationals of its participating Member States: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.

 Do I need to register or log on to view a vacancy?

 No, you can consult all vacancy notices published on the Vacancies page of the EDA website without having to register or log on.

 However, if you then wish to apply for any vacancy, you will be invited to create a profile in order to proceed with your application, if you do not already have an EDA profile.

 What does it mean to be a member of the Agency’s temporary staff?

 The temporary staff of the Agency means staff engaged to fill temporarily a post included in the list of posts appended to the budget of the Agency.
 Temporary staff are initially recruited for a four-year period (unless a shorter period is mutually agreed within the parties).
 Extension is possible, in line with the EDA Staff Regulations